New public art coming soon to North Boulder neighborhood!

 North Boulder is described as “mixed, diverse and unexpected.
 The old quirky Boulder with the new and young, all mixed together.”

-The North Broadway Reconstruction Project will reconstruct the street infrastructure and make improvements to the multimodal facilities where possible.
+The North Broadway Reconstruction Project will reconstruct the street infrastructure and make improvements to the multimodal facilities where possible along Broadway from Violet Ave. to US 136.
 The planning and design phase began in 2016, with construction planned to start in 2019, and is anticipated to take 18 months to complete.
 The city’s Transportation Division of Public Works will manage the reconstruction project, and has a long history of integrated public art implementation into their projects.
 A key factor in the success of this project is the early and successful integration of public art design development into the overall reconstruction project design, recognizing that public right-of-way and public infrastructure have unique requirements related to transportation function, safety and liability.

 The budget for this commission is approximately $165,000 USD which will be allocated to the artists/team selected by the selection panel. $85,000 from the Community, Culture and Safety Tax; $80,000 1% Restricted Transportation Capital Project.
 Transportation Capital Project Funding is identified for urban design and architectural improvements integrated into the roadway reconstruction, to maintain reimbursement ability under the federal transportation grant awarded to the project.
 This budget amount is inclusive of all costs associated with the project including, but not limited to, the artist’s design fee, other consultation fees such as structural engineering; insurance, including Colorado Workers Compensation; small tools; materials; fabrication; transportation and installation; including any building or site modification required; travel to and from the site; per diem expenses; project documentation; contingency to cover unexpected expenses and any other costs of any kind.
 The artist(s) should be aware the project may warrant he/she/they enter into a design-only contract.
 The project timeline reflects a project that will be integrated within the Broadway Reconstruction Project construction.
 Budget will need to include all foundational and infrastructural supports.